Eauix/Super-Tux-Additions/Addons/README.md

 Note: All the music present in this add-on are not my property.
 The respective authors are listed in the Credits.

 Also, the graphics used in the worldmap tileset are borrowed from Industrial Island v2.

+## Note:
+This add-on contains outdated Industrial Island II assets, which could cause conflicts with the current version's files.
+I recommend didabling or uninstalling Eauix's Test Collection if you want to play Industrial Island II without glitches.